mlbowser/journal2020/content/Journal_2020.md

 back to Vogel Lake cabin for pick-up.
 We loaded all of the equipment and the unused Littora into the Alumacraft and canoes, which we had to drag much of the way through the little streams and around the pike barriers.
+We cleaned and inspected our boat and equipment to make sure that we brought neither *Elodea* nor residual herbicide through the other lakes.

+![Dragging the boat around a fish barrier.](2020-08-14_dragging_boat.jpg)
+Dragging the boat around a fish barrier.

+Later Shay took us and all of our equipment to Headquarters Lake in three loads in the 185.

+## Monday, August 17

+To do:

+  - ~~Record notes from Sandpiper Lake treatment~~
+  - Finish putting away equipment
+  - Review spruce genetics document
+  - Non-native plant photos to Lynnda

 # Appendixes